chbergmann/CurvedShapesWorkbench/README.md

 - CutDirection: The direction of the cut (autocomputed)
 - CutDepth: 	The depth of the cut in percent

-## Example Scripts
+## Examples
-Example designs for testing and presentation of this workbench.
+Example designs in script format for testing and presenting this workbench.

 ### ![Horten_HIX_Icon](./Resources/icons/Horten_HIX.svg) Horten H IX
-It is a python script that creates the shape of the [Horten Ho 229 (also called Horten H IX)](https://en.wikipedia.org/wiki/Horten_Ho_229), a stealth fighter that has been build in Germany in 1944.
+A python script that creates the shape of the [Horten Ho 229 (also called Horten H IX)](https://en.wikipedia.org/wiki/Horten_Ho_229), a stealth fighter that has been build in Germany in 1944.

 ### ![FlyingWingS800-sIcon](./Resources/icons/FlyingWingS800.svg) Flying Wing S800
-It is a python script that creates the shape of a flying wing RC model.
+A python script that creates the shape of a flying wing RC model.

 ![S800](Examples/S800.jpg)